Generate financial reports

 When you generate a report, the options that you have specified on the Report definition tabs are used.

 To generate a financial report, go to General ledger > Inquiries and reports > Financial reports.

 - Select a report to generate and select Generate.

 - Fill in the Report date field and select OK.

 After the report has been generated, the report will be available to view in the Reports section.

 You can select to View or Delete the report.

-To generate a report using Report designer, open the report definition and then click the Generate button in the toolbar.
-The Report Queue Status window will open and indicate the location of your report in the queue.
+To generate a report using Report designer, open the report definition and then select the Generate button on the toolbar.
+The Report Queue Status page will open and indicate the location of your report in the queue.
 By default, the generated report will open in the Web Viewer.